spatie/period/README.md

 $diff = $current->diff($a, $b, $c);
 ```

-**Overlaps with**: this method returns a boolean indicating of two periods overlap or not.
+**Overlaps with**: This method returns a boolean indicating of two periods overlap or not.

 ```php
 /*